-These Potato Fritters are crispy and brown on the outside and have a tender onion-studded interior.
-Serve them warm with cool sour cream, yogurt, or ranch.
+These Potato Fritters are crispy and golden brown on the outside and have a tender creamy onion-studded interior.
+Serve them warm with cool sour cream, yogurt, or ranch for the ultimate treat.

 Grate the potatoes using a box grater or food processor with a grating plate.